 NatureScot has identified Wild Land Areas following a detailed analysis (2014) of where wildness can be found in Scotland.
 East Ayrshire contains one area of distinctive wildness: Merrick.
-This area is shown on the Nature Conservation Sites Map in Volume 2 of the Plan.
+This can be viewed within our Nature Conservation Sites Map in Volume 2.
+Wild Land is recognised as a nationally important asset within SPP.

-Defined on the basis of their wildness, areas of wild land contain four key attributes: natural land cover, rugged terrain, remoteness (lack of proximity to public roads or railway stations) and a visible lack of human artefacts (buildings, pylons etc.).
-Areas of wild land are shrinking and as a result, their value is increasing due to rarity.
-The Plan will protect wild land from inappropriate development pressure, minimising the loss of remaining wildness within the landscape of East Ayrshire.
+Defined on the basis of their wildness, areas of Wild Land contain four key attributes: natural land cover, rugged terrain, remoteness (lack of proximity to public roads or railway stations) and a visible lack of human artefacts (buildings, pylons etc.).
+Areas of Wild Land are shrinking and as a result, their value is increasing due to rarity.
+The Plan will protect Wild Land from development pressure, preventing the loss of remaining wildness within the landscape of East Ayrshire.